 Applicants are expected to provide details about their financial situation for consideration.
 When applying to Duke Kunshan via the Common Application website, all applicants must indicate “yes” in the financial aid interest box in order to be considered for need-based financial aid.

-Applicants from the Chinese mainland, Hong Kong, Macao and Taiwan who indicate an interest in applying for need-based financial aid will receive a Duke Kunshan-designated financial aid form in early April.
-Forms and methods of submission will be sent via email, and the application deadline is in late April.
+Applicants from the Chinese mainland, Hong Kong, Macao and Taiwan who indicate an interest in applying for need-based financial aid will receive further instruction from China Financial Aid.

-Duke Kunshan University seeks a high caliber yet diverse cohort of students, and thus makes available both need-based financial aid and merit-based scholarships to assist with the cost of tuition.
+Duke Kunshan University seeks a high caliber yet diverse cohort of students, and thus makes available both need-based financial aid and merit-based scholarships to assist with the cost of tuition, and the cost of attendance in selected cases for Class of 2027.
 Qualified students are encouraged to apply based on the understanding that the university will endeavor to assist students with demonstrated financial needs.
-For the class entering in 2019, 80 percent of international students received scholarships or financial aid.
+On average, around 80 percent of international students received some level of scholarships or financial aid.

 At Duke Kunshan, all applicants will automatically be considered for merit-based scholarships.
 Need-based financial aid is also available.
 Students seeking financial aid should complete the CSS Profile application by Nov.
-15, 2019, for early decision applicants and Feb.
-1, 2020, for regular decision applicants.
-Award amounts vary, up to and including full tuition.
+15 for early decision applicants and Feb.
+1 for regular decision applicants.
+Award amounts vary, up to and including full tuition in most cases*.
 Students are responsible for covering their living expenses such as room, board and transportation, which are relatively lower compared with typical U.S. universities.

-Applicants will be notified of a merit-based scholarship or need-based financial aid award at the time of their admissions offer.
+Applicants will be notified of a merit-based scholarship or need-based financial aid award at the time of your admissions offer.

 Duke Kunshan University students successfully completing the course of study required by Duke Kunshan University and Duke University will be conferred both a Duke Kunshan University graduation certificate and diploma officially approved by the MOE as well as a diploma from Duke University indicating that the degree has been granted in accordance with the requirements of Duke Kunshan University and Duke University (Duke University and its degrees are accredited by SACSCOC).
 Students will be alumni of both institutions.